 Start in Chiang Mai and explore Thailand's 'capital of cool' before heading north to Laos.
 Take a 2 day private slow boat journey through lush farmland, rugged mountains and jungles.
-We stop overnight at the riverside village of Ban Pak Nguey where you'll experience traditional village life during this unique homestay.
+We stop overnight at a remote village on the banks of the Mekong River where you'll experience traditional village life during this unique homestay.
 The boat arrives in the UNESCO World Heritage town of Luang Prabang; marvel at the beautiful architecture, climb Mount Phousi, take a dip in the Kuang Si Waterfalls and try delicious street food at the night market.

 - Zip through the 7km long Kong Lor Cave on an underground river!
 Considered a highlight of Laos, Kong Lor is not easy to get to on your own.